soapyf/Ashguard-Rules/README.md

 ## Equipment
 - Riot shields are allowed, but should not exceed 50HP and must be directional
-- Deployable mines must meet a minimum size of at least 0.25 x 0.25 x 0.04 meters

 ### Combat 2.0
 - Body armor that protects a full 360° can not exceed a 25% damage reduction at this time